Grisons: Geography and climate

 The area of the Grisons is 7105.2 km2, 19.2% larger than the canton of Bern, the second largest canton.
 Only about a third of this is commonly regarded as productive land of which forests cover about a fifth of the total area.

 The canton is almost entirely mountainous and it is the most sparsely populated region of the country.
 In its southeastern part lies the only official Swiss National Park.
 In its northern part, the mountains were formed as part of the thrust fault that was in 2008 declared a geologic UNESCO World Heritage Site, under the name Swiss Tectonic Arena Sardona.
 Another Biosphere Reserve is the Biosfera Val Müstair adjacent to the Swiss National Park, while Ela Nature Park is one of the regionally supported parks.

 The Grisons is sometimes included in the larger region of Eastern Switzerland, together with six other cantons.
 The Grisons shares border with numerous regions of Europe, reflecting its cultural diversity, and is the only canton adjacent to three different countries.
 On the national level it shares borders with four other cantons: Uri, Glarus, St. Gallen to the northwest (essentially across the Glarus Alps) and Ticino to the west (essentially across the Gotthard Massif and the Lepontine Alps but also at the level of the plain at Roveredo).
-On the international level, the canton shares borders with three countries: Liechtenstein to the north, the Austrian regions of Vorarlberg and Tyrol to the northeast and the Italian regions of Trentino-South Tyrol and Lombardy to the south.
+On the international level, the canton shares borders with three countries: Liechtenstein to the north, the Austrian regions of Vorarlberg and Tyrol to the northeast and the Italian regions of Trentino-South Tyrol and Lombardy to the east and south.